top of page

 Western Cold-War Minimalism: Kinetic 1/48th CF-5A

-Kinetic's aircraft models have been steadily improving since their early releases.
+Kinetic's aircraft models steadily improved since their early releases.
 This 1/48th scale F-5A Freedom Fighter release in 2012 (and later F-5B release) was a nice addition to the scale, as the type was underrepresented to date.
+The multi-national markings options were another bonus of this kit series, with aircraft from six countries represented.

 Notable Kit (48020) features: